deewhyweb/localrhmap/README.md

     ```
 5. Install complete
     * The install will take approximately 15 minutes.
-    * If errors occur in the following locations they can safely be ignored:
-      * Health Check Related Errors - these will generally resolve themselves.

 6. Final steps
     * From the OCP vm shell run the following command to get the url of RHMAP Core